tiagokrebs/mit-system-thinking/2-week/README.md

 Types of understanding:
 - Precedent
     - You know from your past
+    - May not be enough
 - Experimentation
     - Build the real thing and test it
+    - Can be expensive to build
 - Modeling
     - Construct an analytical or numerical model
+    - Can be hard to make complete
 - Human reasoning
     - When none of these methods are available you can only use your cognitive reasoning and your skills in systems thinking.